biswadeep-sarkar/form-tool-skeleton/README.md

 # FormTool Skeleton

-This skeleton will provide you a boost start with our <a href="https://github.com/biswadeep-sarkar/form-tool" target="_blank">FormTool</a> package.
+This skeleton will provide you a boost start with our [FormTool](https://github.com/biswadeep-sarkar/form-tool) package.
 The skeleton is based on AdminLTE 2.x.

 *This package still under primary development.*